PicsArt/cppbind/docs/02_first_steps/05_variable_definitions.rst

     - *package_prefix* - Package prefix where generated files will be saved.
     - *helpers_package_prefix* - This is a path relative to **out_dir** where python helpers from **helpers_dir** are copied.
     - *helpers_include_prefix* - The generated python code might be used as a submodule.
 In this case we have to attach appropriate prefix to helper includes.
 This parameter is used for this purpose.
-    - *common_helpers_dir* - This directory containing iegen standard helper files per language/platform.
+    - *common_helpers_dir* - This directory containing iegen standard helper files per language.
     - *cxx_helpers_dir* - Iegen c++ helpers directory.
-Might be different per language/platform.
+Might be different per language.
     - *helpers_dir* - Directory containing iegen helpers.
-This is different for each language/platform.
+This is different for each language.
     - *cxx_base_dir* - Iegen internal directory containing base classes.
     - *file_postfix* - Postfix which will be appended to each generated file.
     - *extension* - Target language file extension.
     - *pybind_module* - Package name of the generated pybind package.
 This variable is only used for python.
     - *c_wrapper_lib_name* - Library name for generated wrappers.
     - *clang_args* - Arguments passed to clang.
-    - *src_glob* - File glob to define which source codes are processed by clang.
+    - *src_glob* - File glob to define which source code files must be processed by clang.
     - *src_exclude_glob* - Patterns to exclude files from processing list.
     - *include_dirs* - Include directories required for parsing.
 These directories are passed to clang parser.
     - *extra_headers* - Extra headers to be processed.
 For example standard exceptions headers which are required to generate target language bindings for them.